aaronkaplan/intelmq/docs/proposal.md

     - execute `systemctl start <module@bot_id>`
 * **Run mode: scheduled**
   - **Process manager: PID and systemd**
-    - intelmqctl will check if crontab configuration line for the bot is already on crontab
+    - intelmqctl will check if crontab configuration line for the bot is already on crontab:
      - if crontab configuration line exists, do nothing.
 In the end, write a log message "bot is already running"
-    - if crontab configuration line does not exists, add configuration line on crontab such as `<schedule_time> intelmq <python binary location> <intelmqctl location>/intelmqctl scheduler-exec <bot_id> comment="<bot_id>"`.
+     - if crontab configuration line does not exists, add configuration line on crontab such as `<schedule_time> intelmq <python binary location> <intelmqctl location>/intelmqctl start <bot_id> --now comment="<bot_id>"`.
 In the end, write a log message "bot is schedule and will run at this time: `* * * * * `"

 ### intelmqctl stop `<bot_id>`